540co/ads-bpa/server/docs/payloads/get_reactions.md

 #GET /reactions/:reaction

-The GET reactions endpoint will be used to retrieve a list of DRE reactions.
+The GET reactions endpoint will be used to retrieve an instance of a DRE reactions.

 ### Example Request Header
 Here is an example header to insure the proper header values are being passed:

 ```
-GET /api/reactions HTTP/1.1
+GET /api/reactions/death HTTP/1.1
 Host: dre.540.co
 ```

 ### URL Parameters

-Below is a list URL parameters that may/must be passed to a request to this list resource
+Below is a list of URL parameters that may/must be passed to a request to this instance resource

 | Parameter | Required? | Type |  Description |
 |-----------|-----------|------|--------------|